NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 North Carolina Stats and Trends

-- When North Carolina puts up more than 18.7 points, it is 4-6 against the spread and 6-4 overall.
+- North Carolina is 4-6 against the spread and 6-4 overall when the team scores more than 18.7 points.

-- In games that North Carolina totals over 321.4 yards, the team is 4-7 against the spread and 6-5 overall.
+- North Carolina is 4-7 against the spread and 6-5 overall when the team totals more than 321.4 yards.

 - The Tar Heels have 13 giveaways this season, while the Wolf Pack have 14 takeaways .